joaomdsg/bonding-config-in-ubuntu/README.md

 - #### `show_interfaces` playbook
   This playbook is used check how the network is configured on the server and serves as a reference for the `setup_bonding` playbook.
 It executes the ´ip´ command with theappropiate arguments to print out network interfaces and IP information.

-  Command to execute playbook:
+  To execute playbook, run:
   ```bash
   ansible-playbook playbooks/show_interfaces.yml -i inventory
   ```

 - #### `setup_bonding` playbook
-  This playbook needs to be provided with external variables:
+  This playbook needs to be provided with the folowing variables variables:
-  - `interfaces`, a comma separated list of interfaces
+  - `interfaces`: a comma separated list of interfaces
-  - `bond_ip`, a static IP in the CIDR notation
+  - `bond_ip`: a static IP in the CIDR notation
-  - `bond:gateway` and a default gateway IP
+  - `bond_gateway`: default gateway IP

   It performs the following tasks:
   - Ensures kernel support for bonding in the OS